Our Team

 Val is the Director of the Champlain Hospice Palliative Care Program.
 Prior to taking on this role Val worked in the post-secondary nursing education sector in both Professor and Academic Administrator roles.
 Val completed her BScN at Queen’s University, and MScN and PhD at the University of Ottawa.
 Her CIHR-funded PhD research project was titled: “Nursing students’ use of guidelines for pain management in clinical practice – Context and influencing factors”.
 Clinically, Val was an advanced practice nurse in palliative care, and worked in a variety roles and clinical settings in Ottawa and Montreal.
 Val is passionate about evidence-informed practice, gerontologic and palliative care nursing.

-Susan Brajtman
+Susan Bratjman

 Susan is a retired Associate Professor and current Adjunct Professor in the School of Nursing, University of Ottawa.
 She is a graduate of the Royal Victoria Hospital School of Nursing, McGill University, and De Montfort University in England.
 From 1984 till 2002 she lived in Israel, where her clinical experience involved community health nursing on a kibbutz, and clinical and administrative experience in palliative care as the Head Nurse of the Palliative Care Unit of Hadassah University Hospital in Jerusalem.
 Her research interests include end-of-life delirium, education for health care professionals in end-of- life care, and interprofessional education and practice.
 She was the co-founder and former Co-Director of this research hub (formerly known as the Nursing Palliative Care Research and Education Unit of the University of Ottawa).